-A lecture by Mai Mogib, Faculty of Economics & Political Science, Cairo University, CNES visiting Fulbright scholar
+A lecture by Mai Mogib, Dept. of Economics & Political Science, Cairo University, CNES Visiting Fulbright Scholar

 The concept of “minority” has acquired new urgency.
 Although the dilemmas related to the concept are enduring, it is now possible to confront them in a quite new light.
 Under revolutionary periods ,a product of numerous events that snowball into fully fledged eruptions lead to drastic changes in the political and social fabric of states and societies and thus to the context of minorities.